 Tim and his wife Elyssa live in Jupiter, FL.

-Jason Jabour is the newest member of the CSP-FL team.
-Shortly after completing his internship at CSP-FL in the fall of 2016, he was brought on full time as the Strength Camp Coordinator, a performance coach, and nutrition coach.
-Jason shares his passion for strength and conditioning and fitness with a host of clients ranging from general population to high-performance athletes.
+Nick Cioffi joins the CSP-FL team as a Strength and Conditioning Coach and Strength Camps Coordinator.
+Nick shares his passion for strength and conditioning and fitness with a host of clients, ranging from the general population to high-performance athletes.

 Pete Dupuis is the Vice President and Co-Founder of Cressey Sports Performance.
 He has served as business director of CSP since it was established in 2007.
 Since graduating with an MBA from Babson College during the spring of 2007, Pete has been able to apply his entrepreneurial skills in helping to build CSP into the prominent strength and conditioning facility that it is today.
 Having overseen the development and growth of three separate CSP locations, Pete has discovered a passion for facility layout design and implementation.
 Outside of the gym, Pete enjoys spending time with his wife, Katie, and their sons, Collin and Owen.

 Anna Cressey - affectionately known as "The First Lady of Cressey Sports Performance" - has been a part of the #CSPFamily since its inception in 2007, as she is married to CSP President, Eric Cressey.
 Professionally, while she serves as business director at CSP-FL, she's actually Dr. Anna Cressey - an optometrist licensed in both Florida and Massachusetts.
 Anna graduated with a degree in biochemistry from Bates College, and then undertook her optometry training at the New England College of Optometry.
 She specializes in cornea and contact lens topics.